dwengovzw/learning_content/learning_objects/nederlands/content/physical_computing/leerlijn_microcontrollers/van_µc_naar_plc/0040_ladder_3/index.md

 In woorden kunnen we dus zeggen dat deze invoer enkel stroom zal laten lopen van links naar rechts wanneer de logische waarde van A gelijk is aan 1.

-## Den NOT IF invoer
+## De IF NOT invoer

-De tweede soort invoer is de NOT IF invoer.
+De tweede soort invoer is de IF NOT invoer.
 Deze heeft het volgende symbool.

 ![Symbool voor de IF invoer in een ladder diagram](images/not_if_input.svg)